ujjwalguptaofficial/jsstore.docs/docs/get-started.md

 keywords: [jsstore, get started, introduction, indexeddb, tutorial]
 ---

-# Get started
+# Get Started

+Welcome to the Get Started tutorial for using JsStore to perform CRUD operations in IndexedDB.

-In this get started tutorial we will learn how to do crud operation in indexeddb using jsstore.
-You can download the example of this tutorial from - [Crud implementation](https://github.com/ujjwalguptaofficial/jsstore-examples/tree/master/simple_example)
+To follow along with this tutorial, you can download the example code from the [Crud implementation](https://github.com/ujjwalguptaofficial/jsstore-examples/tree/master/simple_example) repository.

+Let's dive in and learn how to leverage the power of JsStore to work with IndexedDB!

 ## Introduction

-JsStore is a wrapper for [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-It provides simple SQL like api which is easy to learn & use.
+JsStore is a wrapper for [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) that provides a simple SQL-like API, making it easy to learn and use.

-IndexedDb query can be executed inside web worker & JsStore preserve this functionality by providing a seperate worker file.
+IndexedDB queries can be executed inside a web worker, and JsStore preserves this functionality by providing a separate worker file.

-So query can be executed both way - inside web worker or without web worker.
-But it is strongly recommended to use [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in background thread.
+You can choose to execute queries either inside a web worker or without one.
+However, it is strongly recommended to use a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) because it runs scripts in a background thread, improving performance and responsiveness.

 ## Installation

 There are various ways to install JsStore.
-For more about installation check out the [installation](/docs/installation.md) page

-Let's download the script from github.
-Go to this link - <a href="https://github.com/ujjwalguptaofficial/JsStore/releases/latest" target="_blank">jsstore release</a> & download files jsstore.js & jsstore.worker.js.

-Now create a html page & include jsstore.js -
+For detailed instructions, please refer to the [installation guide](/docs/installation.md).

+To get started, you can download the necessary files from the latest [JsStore release](https://github.com/ujjwalguptaofficial/JsStore/releases/latest).
+Make sure to download both `jsstore.js` and `jsstore.worker.js`.

+Next, create an HTML page and include `jsstore.js` using the following code:

 ```html
 <!DOCTYPE html>